Wellington Water

-Wellington Water Limited is an infrastructure asset management company that manages the drinking water, wastewater and stormwater services of the councils in the Wellington Region of New Zealand.
+Wellington Water Limited is an infrastructure asset management company that manages the drinking water, wastewater and stormwater services of five councils in the Wellington Region of New Zealand.

 Ownership and governance

-The company was first incorporporated as Wellington Water Management Limited on 9 July 2003.
+The company was first incorporated as Wellington Water Management Limited on 9 July 2003.
 The name was changed to Capacity Infrastructure Services Limited in July 2009, and in September 2014 the name was changed to Wellington Water Limited, when Capacity Infrastructure was merged with the water supply group of Greater Wellington Regional Council.

 The South Wairarapa District Council transferred the management of their water infrastructure to Wellington Water, as from 1 October 2019.

 Wellington Water manages the three waters assets owned by five councils including Hutt, Porirua, Upper Hutt and Wellington City councils, South Wairarapa District Council plus Greater Wellington Regional Council.
 Wellington Water is jointly owned by all six councils, but the individual councils retain ownership of their assets, and set their own rates and user charges.

 Each council is represented on a regional Wellington Water Committee that provides overall leadership and direction for the company.
 The Chairman of the Wellington Water Committee from its establishment in 2014 was Hutt City Councillor David Bassett.
 In March 2021, Bassett announced his intention to step down from the role.
 The mayor of Hutt City, Campbell Barry, took over the role of representing Hutt City on the Wellington Water Committee in May 2021.

 Governance of Wellington Water Limited is provided by a board of independent directors.
-Geoff Dangerfield became a director of Wellington Water in 2017 and took on the role of Chair in 2020.
-He resigned in October 2021, and Lynda Carroll who had been appointed to the Board in June 2021 then took over the role of Chair.
+As of November 2023, the Chair is Nick Leggett.

 In June 2021, Wellington City Council (WCC) announced the resignation of the council's chief infrastructure officer, Tom Williams.
 This role was responsible for the working relationship between WCC and Wellington Water.
 Williams was originally appointed after an independent report commissioned by the WCC chief executive in December 2019 found that the relationship between the two entities was lacking trust, and that the management services agreement had remained unsigned for over three years.
 In a comment about Williams resignation, the WCC chief executive said that Williams had "built a strong working relationship with Wellington Water."